Tymnet: Tymnet, Inc. spun off

 In about 1979, Tymnet Inc. was spun off from Tymshare Inc. to continue administration and operation of the Tymnet network and its VAN services.
 The network continued to grow, and customers who owned their own host computers and wanted access to them from remote sites became interested in connecting their computers to the network.
 This led to the foundation of Tymnet as a wholly owned subsidiary of Tymshare to run a public network as a common carrier within the United States.
 This allowed users to connect their host computers and terminals to the network, and use the computers from remote sites or sell time on their computers to other users of the network, with Tymnet charging them for the use of the network.

+The network offered an email service called OnTyme.